top of page

 Why calling out patterns matters for business growth

-I'm the kind of person who will call you out on your patterns, not in a mean or judgmental way, not in a "you're failing" way that destroys confidence.
-But in a "I've been watching this specific pattern for 8 weeks and we need to talk about it" way that comes from genuinely caring about your business success.
+I'm the kind of person who will call you out on your patterns, in a "I've been watching this specific pattern for 8 weeks and we need to talk about it" way that comes from genuinely caring about your business success.

 Because reminders and check-ins are useful for task management yes, but they're so much more effective for strategic decisions when they come from someone who sees exactly what you're avoiding, connects the dots between disparate things you're missing, challenges the decisions you're about to make for the wrong emotional reasons, and actually remembers what you said previously and holds you accountable to it.